 I finalize a sample maker based in Brooklyn, and send Anna my sketches.
 She sends me a list of things she needs to complete the sample.
 I venture to the garment district and spend a few hours blindly picking out trimming, hardware, and edge paint.

 The semester ends and I move to New York City for the summer.
 No more bus rides for the next three months!

 I pick up the first sample.
-Not what I wanted at all.
 This might be harder than I thought.
 My endless amount of optimism will definitely come in handy.

 I'm headed back to China to visit my parents in two days.
 Why not check out some factories while I'm there?
 I ask Alexis to introduce me to some factories they trust and work with.
 She puts me in touch with a mutual friend Vivian who is a sourcing agent specializing in innovative fabrics.